 4. Get A Medical Examination

 Sometimes the severity of an injury doesn’t become apparent until sometime after the incident occurred.
 A small fracture might only feel like a sprain, but if you’re still in pain hours later or into the next day, seek further medical examination to make sure your injuries aren’t more serious.
 If it is clear that your injury is bad at the time of the accident, your manager will need to call the emergency services or take you to the emergency room themselves.

 5. Establish Whether Your Employer Is Liable

-Even if your employer has done everything that they can to make the working environment safe, this doesn’t mean accidents still can’t happen.
+Usually, Employers arrange for Occupational Health Assessments in order to promote workplace safety, reducing the risk of injuries, and ensuring compliance with health and safety regulations.
+Although, even if your employer has done everything that they can to make the working environment safe, this doesn’t mean accidents still can’t happen.
 However, if they have cut corners when it comes to health and safety procedures, and this incompetence has led to you or someone else getting hurt at work, you are entitled to compensation as they are liable.
-If you’re not sure, you can always ask HR about this, or seek advice from an attorney.
+If you’re not sure, you can always ask HR about this.

 6. Get Legal Aid